more random readings from May 2009

 Since the last time I explored the Witchblade series the mythology has expanded to a battle between the forces of light and dark with each side choosing its agents on Earth, hence the Darkness vs. the Witchblade.
 I’m still not overly interested in this type of fare on a regular basis, but the writing has improved dramatically under the able hands of Ron Marz (a skilled veteran whose best work to me has been the series he did for the late lamented Crossgen books, then followed by Samurai at Dark Horse).
 Witchblade wielder Sara Pezzini got mixed up with Darkness mobster Jackie Estacado, got pregnant and had a baby.
 During that sequence the Witchblade was divided between Sara and another agent, Danielle Baptiste.
 A consequence of separating the Witchblade between two carriers is that each side is leaning towards either darkness/chaos or light/order.
 Sara is getting a dark personality while Danielle wants to make it all better.
 They both decide they need to remove the Witchblade from each other, and this begins the war.
 This issue follows the events that led each of them to their decisions.

-Judging froAprilWB126m the praise heaped on Sejic in the letter pages he may be an artist to watch.
+Judging from the praise heaped on Sejic in the letter pages he may be an artist to watch.
 He employs a style that looks suspiciously to me like computer aided design, and this is really evident on some of the close-ups (the facial expressions remind me of many early computer game characters and have that synthetic vs. real kind of look).
 His work is referred to in an answer on the letter page as “digital painting” (okay then – isn’t semantics wonderful?)
 I find it very interesting and worth a look.
 He does seem to use actual pencil-ink-color methods as well, and sometimes blends the two styles together on the same page or even in the same panel.
 It’s kind of fun to view the pages and try to determine what parts were drawn and what was done with computer.
 Witchblade is definitely worth your checking out if you’ve been yearning for something a little different - - and if you get to Captain Blue Hen soon you may be able to snag a free copy.

 SGT.
 FURY & HIS HOWLING COMMANDOS One-Shot (Marvel) by Jesse Alexander and John Paul Leon: